Let’s start with the basics. The most common question I receive is: “Can I submit content to your blog?”

 The longer, more polite answer, which I’ve given several dozen times, is that Heroic Technical Writing has been a one-man show from the beginning.
 It was created to share my thoughts about the business and personal aspects of technical writing careers.
 If you would like to share your thoughts or write about something else, I strongly suggest that you start your own blog, share what you know, and build your own audience.

 Who am I and why should you read my stuff?

-I’m a freelance technical writer whose specialty is absorbing a lot of data and articulating the most important points, usually in a proposal format.
-I help large technical organizations communicate their message clearly across multiple products, from marketing to blogs to correspondence.
+I’ve been a freelance technical writer for ten years.
+My specialty is absorbing a lot of data and organizing the most important points into content that is useful for the customer or their customers.
+I try to learn my client’s business in depth so I can understand them the way they understand themselves.
+Most often I help large technical organizations communicate their message clearly across multiple products, from marketing to proposals to correspondence.

-My customers have included The Walt Disney Company, NASA, the Department of Defense, Nissan, small businesses, nonprofits, and the Science Cheerleaders.
+My customers have included The Walt Disney Company, NASA, the Department of Defense, Nissan, small and large aerospace businesses, nonprofits, and the Science Cheerleaders.
 I’ve got a Bachelor’s Degree in English Literature and a Master’s Degree in Technical Writing.